Compulsory conferences are confidential meetings where parties discuss ways to resolve their dispute with the help of a member or mediator.

 Representation at a compulsory conference

 Many people choose to represent themselves at VCAT.
-The member usually decides who is present in the compulsory conference room and the extent to which they participate.
+The member or mediator usually decides who is present in the compulsory conference room and the extent to which they participate.
 We encourage you to participate directly in the compulsory conference, even if you are represented, because you have personal knowledge of the issues in dispute.
 In some cases, VCAT must first approve having someone represent you.
 Learn more about Professional representation at VCAT.

 Confidentiality at compulsory conferences